twinnydotdev/twinny/README.md

 - Creates new documents from code blocks
 - Copies generated code solution blocks
 - Workspace embeddings for context-aware AI assistance
+-
+### Workspace Embeddings
+Enhance your coding experience with context-aware AI assistance using workspace embeddings.
+- **Embed Your Workspace**: Easily embed your entire workspace with a single click.
+- **Context-Aware Responses**: twinny uses relevant parts of your codebase to provide more accurate and contextual answers.
+- **Customizable Embedding Provider**: By default, uses Ollama Embedding (all-minilm:latest), but supports various providers.
+- **Adjustable Relevance**: Fine-tune the rerank probability threshold to control the inclusion of context in AI responses.
+- **Toggle Embedded Context**: Easily switch between using embedded context or not for each message.

 ## Known Issues
 Visit the GitHub [issues page](https://github.com/rjmacarthy/twinny/issues) for known problems and troubleshooting.